-After a stroke, foot drop (also known as drop foot) may occur which is paralysis of the muscles that raise the front part of the foot.
+After a stroke, foot drop (also known as drop foot) may occur which is paralysis of the muscles that raise the front of the foot.
 Patients with this condition will drag their toes or have to lift their leg higher when walking to prevent dragging the foot.

 Treatment often involves exercises to strengthen the muscles and using a brace called an ankle foot orthoses (AFO) which fits inside the shoe.
 An AFO should be fitted by an orthotist in collaboration with your physical therapist to ensure proper fit and to make sure the correct AFO is selected.
 There are several varieties of AFOs including short leg fixed, dorsiflexion assist short leg, solid ankle, posterior leaf spring, and energy return AFOs.